 The film recounts the life of king Ludwig II of Bavaria (played by Helmut Berger) from his accession to the throne to his death.

-Romy Schneider reprised her most famous role, Elizabeth of Wittelsbach (Ludwig's cousin), also known as "Sisi", after playing her for the last time in 1957's Sisi - Fateful Years of an Empress.
+Romy Schneider reprised her most famous role, Empress Elisabeth of Austria (more commonly known as "Sisi"), Ludwig's beloved cousin and another member of the Bavarian House of Wittelsbach by birth, after playing her for the last time in 1957's Sisi - Fateful Years of an Empress.
 The cast also included Trevor Howard, Gert Fröbe and Silvana Mangano.

 Ludwig provides examples of:

 - Ambiguous Ending: Ludwig and his personal physician are found dead in a lake outside the castle, with no indication as to whether they were murdered, committed suicide, or died of natural causes.
 This is true to Real Life, where Ludwig's cause of death remains a mystery.

 - Biopic: The film recounts the life of king Ludwig II of Bavaria from his accession to the throne (1864) to his death (1886).

 - But Not Too Bi: Ludwig indicates interest in women and men, but his interest in women does not go beyond tenderness and complicity towards Sisi, whereas he has multiple sexual relationships with his male servants.